I Need a Lover: Background

 Mellencamp has also stated that "I Need a Lover" was inspired by the Rolling Stones' 1972 song "Happy".

 Pat Benatar version

 The song was covered and released as the debut single in 1979 by American rock singer Pat Benatar for her debut album, In the Heat of the Night (1979).
 The song became an album-oriented rock radio hit for the singer and has been part of the live set list on tour.
 Chrysalis Records released a live music video for the song in 1981.

+Reception

+Writing for Billboard magazine, Jim McCullaugh described Benatar's cover as a "hypnotic, midtempo rocker" and "better than Cougar's raspy original".